Mattraks/XignCode3-bypass-alternative/README.md

 # XignCode3 bypass
-An alternative bypass for Wellbia's XignCode3.
+A memory bypass for Wellbia's XignCode3.

-Bypasses XignCode's use of APIs and internal functionality through memory-hooks.
+Bypasses XignCode's use of APIs and internal functionality through memory-hooks (detours).